codesphere-cloud/ci2dockerfile/README.md

 - `-i`: Input path for the **ci.yml** file.
 Default is `./ci.yml`.
 - `-o`: Output path of the folder including docker compose and services.
 Default is `./export`.
 - `-e`: Env vars to put into docker compose services.
 Multiple can be added via multiple `-e` arguments.

+## Build tool
+Run `make build` in a terminal of this folder to create the go build.